PlatONnetwork/docs/docs/PlatON经济方案.md

 <img src="/docs/img/en/PlatON_economic_plan.assets/exit_the_validator_process.png" alt="exit_the_validator_process"/>

-(1) Starting from the block applying to withdraw from the verification node, the node is immediately removed from the candidate list of candidate nodes, and the node will not be able to receive commissions and increase pledge deposits.
+(1) Starting from the block applying to withdraw from the validator node, the node is immediately removed from the candidate list of candidate nodes, and the node will not be able to receive commissions and increase pledge deposits.
 If the node is a candidate node for the current settlement cycle, the node can continue to participate in the election of the VRF consensus round to verify the node, and at the same time can obtain Staking rewards in the settlement block.

 <img src="/docs/img/en/PlatON_economic_plan.assets/apply_for_withdrawal.png" alt="apply_for_withdrawal"/>